-So I'm invested with concentration and leverage in Micron Technology, a superbly managed firm with very impressive technology leadership and overall performance which develops and fabricates a critical component for a technology which will dramatically redefine all life on this planet quite soon yet trades at a current P/E of only 3.2.
-So the investment community currently values Micron with a P/E which seems wholly blind to the high drama of the looming AI inflection point and Micron's key role in it.
+So I'm invested with concentration and leverage in Micron Technology, a superbly managed firm with very impressive technology leadership and overall performance which develops and fabricates a critical component for a technology which will dramatically redefine all life on this planet quite soon yet trades at a current / 1 year forward P/E of only 2.36 / 3.66 (as of 27 Dec 2018 JST).
+So at this time the investment community evidently believes Micron deserves an especially punishing value trap type P/E while, in my view, wholly blind to the high drama of the looming AI inflection point and Micron's key role in it, a rare and remarkable contrast.
 Once investors begin to recognize the nature and magnitude of this oversight Micron might become viewed in wholly different investing terms which could inflate its P/E dramatically.
+And in the meantime investors should study Micron's first quarter 2019 report very carefully before dismissing their stock as a value trap - the firm is in truly excellent health and will remain highly profitable even sans a near term AI inflection point.
 All just in my personal opinion of course...

 I view this overall investment theme as more compelling than any other.
 Details such as timing, the immense complexity of the challenge of revealing a sentient AI accomplishment to the world, including of course sovereign nation reactions, and numerous others render the investment fraught with risk and turmoil of course.
 But the theme's foundation seems solid and clear.
 But my sense is that it's not broadly understood in part due to simple terminology misuse and thus confusion.
 So for at least the last two years I've offered the following terminology rant plus consideration of the critical role of storage in AI technology in discussions with fellow investors: